 manufacturer's, and did not get much really useable information back from them.

 It may be a combination of things, and that is what I believe.
 Various discussions and various arguments put forth (some by me!) have included weight; the high pressure-point contact of the rear tire when the motorcycle is accelerating; the fact that the rear tire slips a lot, even in cruise, even when not accelerating; etc. My own belief is it is a combination of the front tire sometimes 'picking up' debris, but probably the phenomena is PRIMARILY the driving and also when accelerating forces at the point barely ahead of the major contact area, that is responsible for flat tires.
-As you ride, power on just to maintain speed, and worse when accelerating, causes the rear tire tread to deform, and these help to strongly pick up the debris and force it into the tire.
-A factor with that particular idea is that low tire pressures probably increase the likelihood of flats, and many do not check tire pressures regularly.
-Perhaps secondary reasons are the rear tire slippage; with any other factors much less.
+As you ride, power-on just to maintain speed, and worse when accelerating, causes the rear tire tread to deform, and these help to strongly pick up the debris and force it into the tire.
+A factor with this particular idea is that low tire pressures probably increase the likelihood of flats, and many do not check tire pressures regularly.
+Perhaps secondary reasons are the rear tire slippage; with any other factors probably considerably less.

 Tire Tools, etc.:

 Many BMW airhead motorcycle riders have never repaired a flat tire, nor have they ever changed a

 tire.
 Many have never seriously considered the consequences of having a flat while